brettgoodrich/ElexioPress/readme.md

 Advanced documentation is online at https://www.elexioamp.com/Services/Database/API.asmx.

 ## Usage
-Heh.
-Documentation to be updated.
 Usage is only available through direct function calls at present moment, but backend is in the plan.

 Functions currently return a SimpleXMLElement with relevant data, straight from Elexio's API.